snowplow-incubator/data-product-accelerators/content/web-performance/_index.md

 - Set-up Snowplow Tracking and Enrichment to prepare your data sources
 - Model Snowplow data
     - using the `core web vitals` optional module of the [snowplow_web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package
-- See it all come together in a Tableau dashboard
+- See it all come together in a Tableau or Preset dashboard
 ***

 #### Who is this guide for?

 Data practitioners who would like to:
 - Easily capture `core web vitals` on their website using the Javascript tracker
-- Report and visualize the proportion of vitals [within target](https://web.dev/vitals/#core-web-vitals) using Tableau
+- Report and visualize the proportion of vitals [within target](https://web.dev/vitals/#core-web-vitals) using Tableau or Preset

 ***